Are you worried about how to clean vintage aluminum cookware? don’t worry anymore. We will show you how to clean cookware using simple and easy steps.

 You may use mild dish soaps or dawn power cleaner rather than detergent-based dishwashers.
 Aluminum reacts with other products.
 So if you use detergent-based dishwashers, it will cause a reaction and your cookware will be darkened or discolored.

 3. Use Purified Water

 You should be careful while washing vintage aluminum cookware.
 Aluminum reacts with minerals.
-So you should use purified water to clean vintage aluminum cookware.
+So you should use purified water to clean vintage cookware.
 Otherwise, the reaction with minerals will discolor your cookware.

 4. Don’t Use Abrasive Scrubbers

 Abrasive scrubbers may cause damage and leave scratches on your cookware.
 They are rough.
 Moreover, it may cause bacterial growth.
 So, Using abrasive scrubbers is unhygienic too.
 You should use a soft sponge or a soft rag to clean your cookware.

 You need to wash your cookware after cleaning very well so that no residue is left.
 Especially when you are cleaning with vinegar.
 Vinegar is undoubtedly a very good cleaner and removes black stains so well.
 But you need to ensure that no layer of vinegar is stuck on the surface.
 Otherwise, it will stick the food on the bottom while cooking.

 Dry your cookware with a paper towel or a soft clean cloth.
 Wipe gently.
 Then store your shiny vintage aluminum cookware in a convenient place in the kitchen.

 6. Don’t Leave Baking Soda On the surface For Too Long